lextoumbourou/notes/moocs/coursera/ml-foundations/week-6.md

   * "Scene parsing" - figuring out what stuff is in a picture.
   * Retrieving similar images: take input image and output nearest neighbour.

+* Pros of Neural Networks

+  * Enables learning of features rather than hand tuning.
+  * Impressive performance gains
+    * Computer vision
+    * Speech recognition
+    * Some text analysis
+  * Potential for more impact

+* Cons

+  * Requires *lots* of high-quality, labeled data
+  * Lots of complexity
+  * Computationally expensive
+  * Hard to tune

+* Deep features

+  * Let's you build neural networks without a lot of data.
+  * "Transfer learning"
+    * Use data from one task to learn another
+    * Take features from experiment to aid another.
+  * Use the layers in neural net that make sense for dataset, and use simple classifier for the layers that do not.
+    * Eg Layer 1 and Layer 2 for an algorithm for detecting butterflies could be use for algorithm to detect moths.